-- "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges - Jan 2021 - Information Sharing Guidance for Safeguarding Practitioners Information Sharing Guidance - DfE July 2018 - Children Missing Education; Statutory Guidance for Local Authorities -Sept 2016 Children missing education - GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act - 2015 Prevent Duty Guidance - Sexual Violence and Sexual Harassment between Children in Schools and Colleges - May 2018 Sexual Violence and Sexual Harassment between Children in Schools and Colleges - The Equality Act 2010 Equality Act 2010: guidance GOV.UK - The United Nations Convention on the Rights of the Child (UNCRC) United Nations Convention on the Rights of the Child - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - 2.2.
+- Children Act 1989 (amended 2004) - "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges - Sept 2021 Keeping Children in Education 2021 - Information Sharing Guidance for Safeguarding Practitioners Information Sharing Guidance - DfE July 2018 - Children Missing Education; Statutory Guidance for Local Authorities -Sept 2016 Children missing education - GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act - 2015 Prevent Duty Guidance

+- Sexual Violence and Sexual Harassment between Children in Schools and Colleges - Sept 2021 Sexual Violence and Sexual Harassment between Children in Schools and Colleges - The Equality Act 2010 Equality Act 2010: guidance GOV.UK - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - Statutory guidance on FGM Multi-agency Statutory Guidance on Female Genital Mutilation - 2.2.
 We believe clear governance and leadership is central to embedding a safeguarding culture.
-The Governing Body takes its responsibility seriously under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; working together with other agencies to ensure adequate arrangements are in place within our school to identify, assess, and support those children who are suffering harm or whose welfare may be in question.
-Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annexe A of Keeping Children Safe in Education, Jan 2021.
-They must ensure that there is an auditable system in place to evidence this. - 2.3.
-All staff are required to read and adhere to the Staff Code of Conduct which governs behaviours expected of them, as well as having an understanding of the Behaviour Policy for children and our Attendance Policy. - 2.4.
-We recognise all staff and Governors have a full and active part to play in protecting our pupils from harm, actively promoting their welfare and ensuring that every child's welfare is our paramount concern.
-Each member of staff is

-- responsible for contributing to a positive culture of safeguarding in Castlefield School. - 2.5.
-All staff believe our school must provide a safe, caring, positive and stimulating environment that promotes the social, physical and moral development of the individual children. - 2.6.
-The school recognises that as well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children.
-Staff must remain vigilant and alert to these potential risks. - 2.7.
-The aims of this policy are: - 2.7.1.
-To support pupils' development in ways that will foster security, confidence and resilience, free from discrimination. - 2.7.2.
-To provide an environment in which children feel safe, secure, valued and respected. - 2.7.3.
-Children feel confident that they know how to approach adults if they are in difficulties. - 2.7.4.
-To ensure all teaching staff, non-teaching staff and volunteers: - are aware of the need to safeguard and promote the wellbeing of children - identify the need for support early to promote well-being - promptly report cases of actual or suspected abuse, in line with guidance from the Buckinghamshire Threshold Document - are trained to recognise signs and indicators of potential abuse - 2.7.5.
-To provide a systematic means of monitoring children known to be or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children. - 2.7.6.
-To acknowledge the need for effective and appropriate communication, ensuring staff know how and when to share information to protect children in a way that is legal, ethical and timely. - 2.7.7.
-To ensure Castlefield School has a clear system for communicating concerns and a model for open communication between children, teachers, parents/carers and other adults working with children. - 2.7.8.
-To have a clearly understood structured procedure within the school which will, in cases of suspected abuse, be promptly followed by all members of the school community.
+The Governing Body takes its responsibility seriously under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; working together with other agencies to ensure effective and robust arrangements are in place within our school to identify and support those children who are suffering harm or whom may be at risk of harm.
+Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annexe A of Keeping Children Safe in Education, Sept 2021. - 2.3.
+All staff are required to read and adhere to the Staff Code of Conduct. - 2.4.
+The school recognises that as well as risks to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children.
+Staff must remain vigilant and alert to these potential risks. - 2.5.
+The aims of this policy are: - 2.5.1.
+To provide an environment in which children feel safe, secure, valued and respected. - 2.5.2.
+Children feel confident that they can talk to adults within school to share any concerns that they may have. - 2.5.3.
+To ensure all teaching staff, non-teaching staff, supply staff, governors and volunteers: - are aware of the need to safeguard and promote the wellbeing of children - identify the need for early support - promptly report concerns, in line with guidance from the Buckinghamshire Continuum of Need - are trained to recognise signs and indicators of abuse. - 2.5.4.
+For all staff to recognise that safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision and effective care - Taking action to enable all children to have the best outcomes.